Emurasoft/tutorial/readme.md

 6. **Give the plug-in a name and an icon.** EmEditor retrieves this information through resource files.
 	1. **Add a new resource file** to your project.
 It should have the extension ".rc".
 	2. **Add a String Table to the resource file.** Double click on your resource file to open the Resource View.
 Now right click on the resource folder and click Add Resource and add a String Table.
-Change the Caption value to the plug-in name.
+Each string has an ID and a Caption.
+Add a string entry for your plug-in name.
-	3. **Import a 16 bit color, 16x16 pixel bitmap image to the resource file.** If EmEditor is unable to load the icon, try opening and saving it in Paint, as a .bmp with 256 colors.
+	3. **Open the Add Resource dialog again and Import a 16 bit color, 16x16 pixel bitmap image to the resource file.** If EmEditor is unable to load the icon, try opening and saving it in Paint, as a .bmp with 256 colors.
-	4. In the enum on the main .cpp file, **change the value of `_IDS_MENU`, `_IDS_STATUS`, and `_IDS_NAME` to the ID name of the name string, and `_IDB_BITMAP` to the bitmap ID.**
+	4. In the enum of the `MyCFrame` class, **change the value of `_IDS_MENU`, `_IDS_STATUS`, and `_IDS_NAME` to the ID name of the name string, and `_IDB_BITMAP` to the bitmap ID.**
 7. Additional info
 	* To include `etlframe.h` in other files, you must define `EE_EXTERN_ONLY` before including `etlframe.h`.
 (Do that for all source files except for the main .cpp file.)
 Thus, the top of the new file should look like this: